-The CPC credential is one of the most recognized medical coding certifications in the entire healthcare industry.
+The CPC credential is one of the healthcare industry’s most recognized medical coding certifications.
 When you achieve this accreditation, you’ll establish yourself as a healthcare professional, which increases your chance of being hired across the medical field.

 Demonstrated Knowledge

-To earn the CPC credential, it’s important to know what a CPC is and why it matters.
-A CPC is a “Certified Professional Coder” that has an extensive knowledge base about coding.
+Knowing what a CPC is and why it matters is essential to earn the CPC credential.
+A CPC is a “Certified Professional Coder” with an extensive coding knowledge base.
 But someone who works in the medical field also has to demonstrate their knowledge in:

-• A range of medical services, including surgery, pathology, radiology, medicine, anaesthesia, and evaluation and management.
+• Medical services include surgery, pathology, radiology, medicine, anaesthesia, and evaluation and management.

 • Medical coding regulations and guidelines.